Summer Institute in Urban Studies

 Summer Institute in Urban Studies 2023

-With 20+ participants, it proved a generative space to consider the future (and the pasts) of urban studies, the challenges academics face in studying cities as we move towards the middle of the 21st century, and, perhaps closer to home for participants, how best to navigate an increasingly competitive set of university hiring and progression contexts.
+With 20+ participants, it proved a generative space to consider the future (and the past) of urban studies, the challenges academics face in studying cities as we move towards the middle of the 21st century, and, perhaps closer to home for participants, how best to navigate an increasingly competitive set of university hiring and progression contexts.

-About the Summer Institute
+About the Summer Institute in Urban Studies

 The Summer Institute in Urban Studies provides an opportunity to investigate leading-edge theoretical and methodological questions, along with a range of associated career development issues, in the field of urban studies.